Housing

 Can my landlord evict me?

-• gives you a valid eviction notice
+1. Gives you a valid eviction notice first.

 If the court issues a warrant of possession, bailiffs can make you leave your home.
 They’ll give you 14 days’ notice to move out.